 This could sound really strange, but I have never had a white chili.
 It was such a cold and rainy day yesterday I decided for some reason to try it out.
 I was wanting a nice hearty soup to warm our bones but I didn’t want a classic chili, so I ventured out to find a crockpot creamy white chili with chicken recipe!

-This chili does have a bit of kick in it, since their is green chili’s in it.
-I thought it was a nice switch of soups and I found a recipe but I altered it because I am a fan of creamier soups, it was a bit to watery for me.
+This chili does have a bit of kick in it, since there are green chilis in it.
+I thought it was a nice switch of soups and I found a recipe, but I altered it because I am a fan of creamier soups, and the recipe I found was a bit too watery for me.
 But, the flavor was great and I am glad I chose this recipe to try out for my first time!

-I found the recipe over at I Dig Pinterest, I did alter the recipe some.
+I found the recipe over at I Dig Pinterest, but I did alter the recipe some.